Same-sex marriage in Nuevo León

-Same-sex marriage is legal in Nuevo León is legal in accordance with a ruling from the Supreme Court of Justice of the Nation on 19 February 2019 that the state's ban on same-sex marriage violated the Constitution of Mexico.
+Same-sex marriage is legal in Nuevo León following a ruling from the Supreme Court of Justice of the Nation, issued on 19 February 2019, that the state's ban on same-sex marriage violated the Constitution of Mexico.
 The ruling came into effect on 31 May 2019 upon publication in the Official Journal of the Federation.
 By statute, in Mexico, if any five rulings from the courts on a single issue result in the same outcome, legislatures are bound to change the law.
-In the case of Nuevo León, almost 20 individual amparos were decided with the same outcome, yet the state did not act.
+In the case of Nuevo León, almost twenty amparos were decided with the same outcome, yet the state did not act.
 On 19 February 2019, the Supreme Court issued a definitive ruling in an action of unconstitutionality, declaring the state's same-sex marriage ban unconstitutional, void and unenforceable.

+Legislation codifying same-sex marriage into state law was passed by the Congress of Nuevo León on 14 June 2023.
+It was signed by Governor Samuel García, and went into effect on 25 June 2023.

 Legal history

 Background

-On 12 June 2015, the Mexican Supreme Court ruled that state bans on same-sex marriage are unconstitutional nationwide under Articles 1 and 4 of the Constitution of Mexico.
+The Supreme Court of Justice of the Nation ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
 The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
 The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
+Specifically, the court ruled that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico.
+Article 1 of the Constitution states: